-If you’ve been following recent news, you’ve likely heard of the man forcibly removed from a United Airlines flight for failing to cooperate.
-It’s a disheartening event, but if you weren’t on the flight does it really effect you?
+If you’ve been following the recent news, you’ve likely heard of the man forcibly removed from a United Airlines flight for failing to cooperate.
+It’s a disheartening event, but if you weren’t on the flight does it really affect you?
 The reality is this altercation represents an important question for every business owner, how much you will let a customer impose on your business before taking action?
-And to what extend can an imposing customer effect you personally?
+And to what extent can an imposing customer effect you personally?

 Why Did Passengers Have to Leave?